boltops-tools/sonic/README.md

 ## Settings

-A `~/.sonic/settings.yml` file is support that maps services to clusters.
-This is very useful if you get tired of typing the `--cluster` option every time.
+A `~/.sonic/settings.yml` file is useful to adjust the behavior of sonic.
+One of the useful options is the `service_clsuter`.
+This optoin maps services to clusters.
+This saves you from  typing the `--cluster` option every time.
 Here is an example `~/.sonic/settings.yml`:

 ```yaml
 service_cluster: